ThomasByr/Phoenyx/helpme.md

             Default to True
         length : (int, optional)
             lenght of the menu (its height)
-            by default the menu height will be on auto Default to None
+            by default the menu height will on auto Default to None
         color : (tuple | int | str, optional)
             lines color used for drawing when menu is visible